ihabmo5tar25/end-to-end-aws-devops-pipeline/README.md

 ```

 ### Phase 7: Monitoring and Logging Setup
-> This Section is future-proof, to
+> This Section is future-proof, to be done in the next phases.

 #### Tasks: